Opened Fall 2013

 A New Way of Learning Art and Design

-After a six million dollar rehab project and the creation of new programs and courses, the Art and Design Department (A+D) has a new approach to Teaching and space that reflects this approach.
-In fall 2013, 40,000 sq. ft. of new classroom and fabrication facilities facilities have opened alongside new curricula in Foundations, Visual Design Studies, Advertising Art Direction, Illustration, and Fine Art.
-Along with our earlier construction projects, like the Efroymson Resource Center, our new printmaking shops, and our state of the art computer labs and digital print center.
-Along with earlier construction projects like the Efroymson Resource Center, new printmaking shops, a state of the art computer lab, and digital print center, our facilities enable new curricular activities .
+After a six million dollar rehab project and the creation of new programs and courses, the Art and Design Department (A+D) has a new approach to teaching and space that reflects this approach.
+In fall 2013, 40,000 sq. ft. of new classroom and fabrication facilities have opened alongside new curricula in Foundations, Visual Design Studies, Advertising Art Direction, Illustration, and Fine Art.
+Along with our earlier construction projects, like the Efroymson Resource Center, our new printmaking shops, and our state of the art computer labs and a digital print center.

 These initiatives represent collaboration between architects, designers, administrators, faculty, staff, and students.
 These complementary and synergistic projects incorporate some of the most innovative and progressive approaches in visual arts and design education today.
 To be able to revision both programmatic and architectural structures simultaneously has been a unique opportunity that will have a tremendous impact on our teaching and in our students’ lives.